sva-s1/s1-collector-syslog/README.md

 ![SyslogPipe-Dockerized-S1-Collector.png](src/assets/images/SyslogPipe-Dockerized-S1-Collector.png)

 > [!IMPORTANT]
 > This project provides a straightforward way for practitioners to set up the SentinelOne Collector to ingest syslog events into AI SIEM using Docker.
 You don't need to be a Linux or Docker expert to follow along!
+Please `star` this page if you find it helpful.

 **Official SentinelOne Documentation:**